Supported employment for people with disabilities

 You can do this either by applying for jobs that are advertised in the usual way or by your job coach helping you to apply for jobs in your area.
 Sometimes, this can involve your job coach contacting employers in your area or in your chosen field of work.

 Job coaches provide continuing support in a number of ways, depending on what you need.
 For example, they can help with on-the-job training and can support you and the employer when you first start a job.
-Alternatively, they can provide support and advice only when you ask for it.
+Or they can provide support and advice only when you ask for it.

-During a placement, a job coach provides information, advice and ongoing support to employers.
+During a placement, a job coach gives information, advice and ongoing support to employers.
 Occasionally, the employer and employee may agree that the job is not working out.
 If this happens, the job coach can then step in to assess the situation and offer more support.

 What are sponsor organisations?